ami-iit/mujoco-urdf-loader/README.md

 * `generate_ergoCub_mjcf.py`: Generates a complete MJCF model of the ErgoCub robot, including a floating base and position actuators for all joints (excluding hands, see note below).
 * `generate_ergoCub_torso.py`: Generates an MJCF model of the ErgoCub torso only, excluding the legs.
 Similar to the full model, it includes position actuators for all joints (excluding hands).
 * `generate_ergoCub_hand.py`: Generates an MJCF model of a single ErgoCub hand (right hand).
 This script specifically handles adding position servos only for actuated joints and uses equality constraints to simulate hand linkages (a technique also used in the other models).
 Additionally, it allows you to modify the thumb orientation.
+* `generate_ergoCub_xml.py`: Generates the MJCF model of a robot through the `URDFtoMuJoCoLoader` class, which takes as input the robot urdf, and controlled joints lists informations in the form of `URDFtoMuJoCoLoaderCfg`.
+The scripts also loades the model in a wrapper called `MujocoWrapper` that handles simple calls to get robot's pose and joints quantities.

 All examples load the `package://ergoCub/robots/ergoCubSN001/model.urdf` model, convert it to MJCF format, save the resulting file, and then display the model in a simple MuJoCo viewer window.